Resources in Education and Advocacy for Current Huskies, or REACHing Peers is a three-fold peer mentoring program that consists of:

 - Linking current UConn students with a network of CSD alumni for career and post-graduate preparation.

-The goals of REACHing Peers are to:
+Goals of REACHing Peers

 - Create a network of peers to support incoming students in their transitions to UConn.